denten-books/plain-text/1-metaphor.md

 such permanence.
 What is meant by "fixed," "permanent," and "repeatable" changes with the device.
 Such properties come to us under the guise of surface representation.
 Nothing is guaranteed in the passage of electronic text from one pair of hands into another.
-Digital formatting expands its purview far beyond typographical convention.
+Formatting expands its purview far beyond typographical convention.
 The erasure of words, word substitution, automatic summarization, wholesale generation of discourse by algorithmic means---the command and control layer of a digital media device contains all such possibilities.
 What does it mean to read and to interpret a dynamic text, which changes depending on its context?
 How can literary analysis---close reading, philology, hermeneutics---persist without the fixity of print?

-Consider the commonplace task of "turning pages" in the act of writing or reading digital texts.
+Consider the commonplace task of "turning pages" when writing or reading digital texts.
 In cognitive linguistic terms, the idea of paper pages should somehow extend into the domain of manipulating digital information.
 In literary terms, the projection of a page on the screen carries the tenor of paper pagination.
-In this way, the turning of simulated pages implies a certain familiar arrangement of matter.
+By these means, the turning of simulated pages implies a certain familiar arrangement of matter.
 Readers know what to do with paper pages.
-They understand their affordances.
-The metaphor encourages readers to extend their knowledge of the physical world into the projected, virtual world.
-For example, paper pages can be turned.
-We know they usually proceed one another, sequentially.
-And we are attuned to expect the same attributes to hold true in the vehicle---the domain receiving the tenor of the metaphor.
-The action of turning virtual pages should, in theory, set off a series of corresponding actions in the target, digital domain.
+They understand the affordances involved.
+The metaphor encourages readers to extend their knowledge of the physical world into the projected, virtual.
+For example, paper pages can be turned; we know they usually proceed one another, sequentially; and we are attuned to expect the same attributes to hold true in the vehicle---the domain receiving the tenor of the metaphor.
+The turning of virtual pages should, in theory, set off a series of corresponding actions in the target, digital domain.
 Turning the page on a screen should correspond to a similar action on the disk.
 But the action does not necessarily meet our expectations.
 The arrangement of information stored on the disk affords different physical actions from the arrangement of information on the page.
 For example, an English-language character occupies eight bits on a disk where a print character occupies one.
 The disk can tolerate millions of rewrites, where the paper medium wears out after only a